Oooooh shhhheeeeeeet. You didn’t plan for this to happen, but it has. You’re one of us now (or at least, on the verge of being one of us)!

 15) Utility bills

-I would never recommend landlords to include the costs of utility bills in the rent.
-I just think it can get messy and very complicated if shit hits the fan (i.e. excessive heating bills).
+I never recommend for landlords to include the costs of utility bills in the rent.
+I just think it can get messy and very complicated if shit hits the fan (i.e. if there are excessive heating bills).
 Above all, it can be difficult to predict energy usage as it can fluctuate dramatically, particularly due to seasonal climate changes.

-On that note, ensure that all the utilities (gas, water, electricity, phonelines, broadband, council tax etc.) are transferred into the name of your tenant(s) and make sure it’s stated in the tenancy agreement that they are responsible for payment of utilities.
+On that note, ensure that all the utilities (gas, water, electricity, telecommunications, broadband, council tax etc.) are transferred over to your tenant(s) and make sure it’s stated in the tenancy agreement that they are responsible for payment utilities.

-I also recommend calling each utility provider to ensure the accounts have been transferred over (with the correct meter readings where necessary), and not just rely on your tenant’s word.
+I also strongly encourage all landlords to contact each utility provider to ensure the accounts have been transferred over (with the correct meter readings where necessary), and not just rely on your tenant’s word.
 That way, in the event that they fall behind on their utility bills, they will be held responsible, not you.

 16) Furnished Vs Unfurnished